In this section

 Although much less common, these other factors can contribute to the development of ulcers in children:

-• Acid and pepsin - It is believed that the stomach’s inability to defend itself against the powerful digestive fluids hydrochloric acid and pepsin contributes to ulcer formation.
+- Acid and pepsin - It is believed that a decreased ability of the stomach to tolerate powerful digestive fluids hydrochloric acid and pepsin may contribute to ulcer formation.

 What are the symptoms of gastric and duodenal ulcers?